Personal Essay: How to Write a Short Story No. 7

 Sitting in workshops in East Hall 406 with our printed copies of each other’s stories and our marginal notes, each of us tossing out what-ifs and questions, I feel like I am doing a lot more than earning a degree to frame on my wall.
 So, do you need the MFA?
 While I don’t think it will get you a published manuscript by default or get your relatives off your back about your employment status, I think it’s worth a lot more than that.

-Essay: A Forcerant
+Personal Essay: A Forcerant No. 4

 My Descent Into Muskmelon/Muskrat Madness